English

-The aims of the English Department at Wellington College are twofold: to Develop our pupils' ability to communicate with confidence and to foster a love of reading literature.
+The aims of the English Department at Wellington College are twofold: to develop our pupils’ ability to communicate with confidence and to foster a love of reading literature.

 The Department adopts a holistic approach to the teaching of English.
 There is a strong focus on active pupil participation in group work, discussion and other active learning methodologies such as role play and drama.
 Pupils are also offered the opportunity to use ICT and audio-visual facilities to produce their own texts.